Rigorous computation of expansion in one-dimensional dynamics: Implementation and computations

 \subsection{Computation for intervals of parameters}

-In the numerical analyses described in the previous sections, we used interval arithmetic, but the expansion estimates were determined for individual values of parameters.
 Let us now plug in entire intervals of parameters in order to obtain estimates of expansion valid for all the parameters in each interval.
 It is obvious that such a modification introduces additional underestimates and yields worse results.
 Let us illustrate this effect.

 A comparison of the expansion bounds \( \lambda \) computed for $2^{10}$ uniform intervals into which the parameter interval \( \Omega=[1.4,2] \) was split against the individual parameter values taken as the endpoints of these intervals is shown in Figure~\ref{fig:intervals}.
 It is clear that the estimates obtained for the intervals are substantially worse than those for the individual parameter values.